kamui-fin/readspace/README.md

 Readspace is an **open-source, privacy-first reading hub** that brings all your favorite content into one clean, distraction-free inbox—**no ads, algorithms, or trackers**.

-* **Unified Inbox:** RSS feeds, newsletters, saved articles, Twitter threads, Reddit posts, books—all in one place.
+* **Unified Inbox:** News feeds, your favorite blogs, saved articles, subreddits, all in one place.
 * **Chronological & Clean:** Feeds are delivered in order; you decide what stays and what goes.
 * **Privacy & Ownership:** Fully self-hostable, zero third‑party tracking, your data stays with you.
 * **Calm & Curated:** Leverage AI-powered summaries and noise filtering so you only see what matters, letting you focus on reading without overwhelm.